TomWayne98/ShowSMSCode/README.md

 ##What is it?

 ShowSMSCode is simply android app.
 Its main function is to check whether incoming SMS contain a code which is user supposed to use.
 If is SMS recognized, code is showed over entire screen and user can easily transcribe it.
-There are also other handy fetature...
+There are also other handy features...